sapphire9901/Dave3625-Host-2025/Lab3/README.md

 * dealt with some of the missing values, binned your numerical data and transformed all features into numeric variables
 * saved the cleaned dataset to your data folder.

-#### Part two on monday will focus on how we can use logistic regression to try to fill the *'Survived'* column.
+#### Part two next week will focus on how we can use logistic regression to try to fill the *'Survived'* column.

 ## Usefull links
 You can find usefull information about feature engeneering [here][feature-eng-tutorial]